-Although there are many ways for to save money outside of development, like streamlining invoicing processes and cutting back on other expenses, web developing itself can still require a hefty sum.
+Although there are many ways to save money outside of development, like streamlining invoicing processes and cutting back on other expenses, web development itself can still require a hefty sum.

-Regardless of how experienced you are in web development, if your plan is to be successful, then you’ve got to be diligent, efficient, and thrifty.
+Regardless of how experienced you are in web development, if you plan to be successful, then you’ve got to be diligent, efficient, and thrifty.
 But how do you balance those competing priorities when they all seem to work against one another?

 - Do you choose to be diligent and hope the excess costs balance out over time?

-- Do you rely on efficiency and hope you don’t cut too many corners?
+- Do you rely on the efficiency and hope you don’t cut too many corners?

 - Or do you pass on higher-paying jobs so you don’t have to spend too much on the higher quality (and higher expectations) needed for larger web development work?

-A good web design of a website is one that offers something to your target audience that will make them want to return again.
+A good web design of a website offers something to your target audience that will make them want to return.
 This is exactly what guys from Tech Pepe and Techie Jerry did that increased their organic traffic by 20%.
 Thus, the first important thing to put into consideration when thinking of a website is to think of what you want to convey through the website, and then think of the attraction part of it.
 Of course, content also plays a critical role as it is what will attract traffic.
-Thus first and foremost, you must have a good looking website that does not compromise on the quality of content and the navigation.
-Ease of navigation is equally very critical because if your target audiences get a bad experience in your website, rest assured they will leave your site for that of your competitor, meaning you will significantly lose on potential sales.
+Thus first and foremost, you must have a good-looking website that does not compromise on the quality of content and the navigation.
+Ease of navigation is equally very critical because if your target audiences get a bad experience on your website, rest assured they will leave your site for that of your competitor, meaning you will significantly lose on potential sales.